What Is A Machine Screw?

 Machine screws are small, cylindrical pieces of metal with threading down the exterior surface, designed to hold two objects together.
 Not only are machine screws an integral part of the manufacturing industry but there are distinct advantages that set them apart from other types of screws.

-As you’ll learn in this article, machine screws come in a variety of shapes, sizes, and materials.
+As you’ll learn in this machine screw guide, they come in a variety of shapes, sizes, and materials.
 In fact, each machine screw has its own purpose and use.

 Machine screws are used in many different projects and applications: